What are Local Rules?

 Note: To unenroll from a skills class, please email firstname.lastname@example.org at a reasonable time before the course.

 - Rule 4.1: Preparation

-Some skills courses require students to come to prepare to practice a certain skill or complete an assignment.
-If an instructor deems a student is not prepared for a class or did not complete an assignment, the instructor may not award skills credit.
+Some skills courses require students to prepare to practice a certain skill or complete an assignment.
+If an instructor deems a student is not prepared for a class, did not complete an assignment, or did not complete the assignment on time, the instructor may choose not to award skills credit.

 - Rule 5.0: Grading

 In some courses, students earn Skills grades which are separate from academic grades.
 Students in skills courses are given the following grades: "HS"-Highly Skilled "S"-Satisfactorily Skilled and "DS"- Deficiently Skilled.
+A grade of DS results in no skills credit being awarded to the student.
 Many courses are not graded.

 - Rule 5.1: Assessment

 Students are evaluated and graded through practical drafting assignments, or performance.
 Some courses allow practice time and students are given credit for attendance.

 Students should tailor all communication both oral and written with skills instructors and the administration in a manner expected from a professional in practice.
 All communication including email should be thoughtful, well researched and only sent after the student is familiar with the Local Rules.